Free: 96 PPC tools + my AI Playbook book

 What's Broken 3 issues

 'Join over 1M+ happy customers' appears with three tiny face avatars but no named customer, no brand logo, no success story above the fold.
-For a new-ish brand competing with Shopify, anonymous volume claims raise the question the trust signals should be answering.
+For a new-ish brand competing with Shopify, an anonymous volume claim raises the exact question a named customer or a recognizable logo would answer.

 The dropshipping course pitch ('Get the ultimate dropshipping course for free') buried mid-page shifts the product from 'AI store builder' to 'course funnel,' which will confuse any visitor who came from a store-builder ad and now has to figure out whether this is a product or an info-product.